 Yolanda is an industrial engineer for General Motors in Bedford, Indiana.
 With the help of data analysis and statistics, she designs systems that check automotive components for mistakes and scrap any defective parts before they’re assembled into vehicles.

-Yolanda’s work helps GM know their production line is making high-quality products as efficiently as possible.
-Industrial engineers create systems that help people, machines, materials, and plans work together to create a product.
+Yolanda’s work helps GM know its production line is making high-quality products as efficiently as possible.
+Industrial engineers design systems that enable people, machines, materials, and plans to work together to produce a product.
 They use mathematics and data analysis to create solutions for assembly line design, worker safety strategies, or, like Yolanda, ensure that the line is producing quality components.

-To learn more about Yolanda and her career path, explore her profile page.
+Learn more about her career path on Yolanda’s profile page.

 Grades 3-5